basulab-nyu/ONEIL_2026/README.md

 This repository contains the code that has been used for ex-vivo data analysis and processing for the following publication: **Temporal Coding rather than Circuit Wiring allows Hippocampal CA3 Neurons to Dynamically Distinguish Different Cortical Inputs** <br>

-All code used to process and analyze the in-vivo data for this publication can be found in the following repository: https://github.com/lukearend/ONeil_2026 <br>
+All code used to process and analyze the in-vivo data (Fig. 6) for this publication can be found in the following repository: https://github.com/lukearend/ONeil_2026 <br>

 All raw ex-vivo data is available upon request to Jayeeta Basu jayeeta.basu@nyulangone.org <br>